FabianKli/stammtischNodejs/README.md

-# stammtischNodejs
-This is the Nodejs-App for the Stammtisch Fiori-App
+# Skeleton project for Swagger